kserve/kserve/docs/data-plane.md

   * There should be a unified prediction id so responses from varied components can be tied together for monitoring and auditing.

-It unclear whether we should impose any other metadata.
+It is unclear whether we should impose any other metadata.

 ## Schema Publishing